munterfi/glacier-flow-model/README.rst

 Modeling glaciers on a digital elevation model (DEM) based on mass balance and the D8 flow algorithm applied to ice.

-The modeling is based on the linear relationship between altitude and mass balance, the so-called mass balance gradient.
+The modeling is based on a linear relationship between altitude and mass balance, the so-called mass balance gradient.
 For alpine glaciers this gradient is about 0.006 m/m.
 Continental glaciers tend to be at 0.003 and maritime glaciers at 0.01 m/m.
 The alpine gradient is set by default in the model.